FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Introduction

 \section{Introduction}

-The success of Large Language Models (LLMs) can be attributed to their ability to leverage large amounts of public data and intricate parameter networks~\cite{kaplan2020scaling}.
-By training on extensive corpora, LLMs can capture statistical patterns in language, semantic structures, and subtle contextual relationships.
-However, private data holds a significant advantage over public datasets in terms of both quality and utibility.
-This is because private datasets often contain more granular and specific insights about individuals or organizations, typically collected through more controlled and precise methodologies~\cite{yang2024federated}.
+While the success of Large Language Models (LLMs) has largely stemmed from their ability to process vast amounts of public data~\cite{kaplan2020scaling}, the true potential of these models lies in their application to high-quality private data.
+Private datasets often contain more granular and specific insights about individuals or organizations, typically collected through more controlled and precise methodologies~\cite{yang2024federated}.
 Additionally, private data tend to be more timely, targeted, and unique, thus providing models with semantic contexts and environmental settings that more closely mirror real-world scenarios~\cite{ye2024openfedllm}.
-Therefore, effectively incorporating private data will become one of the critical factors in further advancing the performance of LLMs.
+Therefore, effectively incorporating private data will further advance the performance of LLMs.

-The distributed nature of private data across various silos and the significant computational demands of LLMs present substantial challenges for their deployment in federated environments.
-Private data is often isolated in local silos, such as mobile devices~\cite{ghimire2022recent}, enterprises servers~\cite{huang2024federated} or medical institutions~\cite{qi2024model,yuan2024decentralized}, as centralized storage and processing of such data may raise privacy concerns and regulatory risks~\cite{chen2024federated}.
-Federated Learning (FL) offers a promising solution by enabling local training on user devices and only sending model parameters for aggregation, but traditional FL frameworks, such as FedAvg~\cite{stremmel2021pretraining} and FedProx~\cite{li2020federated}, are infeasible for LLMs training scenarios.
-LLMs typically have billions of parameters, and their training process requires extensive computational resources, placing substantial demands on device memory and network bandwidth.
-This makes training the full model on ordinary client devices practically infeasible.
-Additionally, the communication overhead and heterogeneity inherent in LLMs training become even more pronounced within federated environments, making it challenging for models to efficiently converge or maintain generalization capabilities.
-As a result, how to effectively deploy LLMs within FL frameworks while ensuring privacy and scalability remains an open and cutting-edge research topic.
+The distributed private data silos and the significant computational demands of LLMs pose substantial challenges for their deployment in federated environments.
+Private data is often isolated in local silos, such as mobile devices~\cite{ghimire2022recent}, enterprise servers~\cite{huang2024federated}, or medical institutions~\cite{yuan2024decentralized}, as centralized storage and processing of such data may raise privacy concerns and regulatory risks~\cite{chen2024federated}.
+Federated Learning (FL)~\cite{stremmel2021pretraining} offers a promising solution by enabling local training on user devices and only sending model parameters for aggregation.
+They often leverage Adapters~\cite{houlsby2019parameter} or LoRA~\cite{hu2022lora} as transmitted parameters, or employ collaborative training between large and small models~\cite{hinton2015distilling} to fine-tune LLMs.
+However, in extremely resource-constrained scenarios (e.g., less than 3.5GB of GPU memory), fine-tuning the LLMs remains infeasible.
+Therefore, how to effectively deploy LLMs in FL frameworks while ensuring privacy and scalability in resource-constrained scenarios remains an open research problem.